-Near the end of Spring quarter of the first year), students wishing to continue toward the PhD must undergo a Preliminary Evaluation, which is reviewed by the faculty in the June Faculty Meeting.
+Near the end of Spring quarter of the first year, students must undergo a Preliminary Evaluation, which is reviewed by the faculty in the June faculty meeting.

-he preliminary evaluation considers:
+The preliminary evaluation considers:

 - Performance in research, as presented in the Research Report (see below). - Advisor comments on student progress and potential for completion of the PhD. - Core course performance.
-The faculty pay specific attention to the overall performance of students with a core course GPA of 3.2 or lower, but GPAs of less than 3.2 do not necessary indicate - Overall grade point average.
+The faculty pay specific attention to the overall performance of students with a core course GPA of 3.2 or lower, but GPAs of less than 3.2 in the core do not necessarily indicate unsatisfactory progress. - Overall grade point average.
 (TGS requires an overall 3.0 GPA).
 See here for TGS academic policies. - Other factors such as the student's undergraduate major and work ethic may also be considered.
 An accurate study plan must be on file in GSTS.

-The Research Report is a 1-pg write-up (not including figures, references, or advisor comments) and prospectus of the research progress to date.
+The Research Report is a one-page write-up (not including figures, references, or advisor comments) and prospectus of the research progress to date.
 It is not a literature review.
 This report should be submitted through the New Student Orientation site on Canvas in late Spring.
 The precise due date is provided in the Canvas assignment.
 The department will send out reminders during the Winter and early Spring quarters about this requirement.
 The format of the Research Report is provided in the Canvas assignment.